June 9, 2017

 What led you into politics?

-I’ve always been interested in politics and my earliest memory of was the 1997 general election when was 11 years old.
-I was always aware I wanted to go into politics but I wanted to go to university, get a career and run a company first.
+I’ve always been interested in politics and my earliest memory of was the 1997 General Election when was 11 years old.
+I was aware I wanted to go into politics but I wanted to go to university, get a career and run a company first.
 I felt it was important so that I would be able to understand the pressures that businesses face.
 A year ago, I made a concerted to move into politics as I thought it was the right time.

 How did you find the election experience?

 It was fascinating.
 I signed up to be a mayoral candidate in December 2016.
 Initially, it was about flying the Conservative flag in an area that’s traditionally been a tough hunting ground for the party.
 But within weeks it was clear that there was a movement away from the traditional Labour roots towards the Conservatives.

 I first noticed it when I worked closely with James Wharton, the MP for Stockton South, before his election in 2010.
 The groundswell really seemed to build in the months leading up to the mayoral election.
 The announcement of the General Election shortly before the vote seemed to accelerate that even more.
 I think a lot of people were linking the role of the mayor with national politics.